 Outcome six is of central interest to the Metro Council.
 To help achieve this ambitious goal, in June 2016 Metro adopted the Strategic Plan to Advance Racial Equity, Diversity and Inclusion.
-The strategic plan focuses on removing barriers for people of color and improving equity outcomes for these communities by improving how Metro works internally and with partners around the Portland region.
+The strategic plan focuses on removing barriers and improving equity outcomes for people of color by improving how Metro works internally and with partners around the Portland region.
 While individual UGB expansions may have few direct impacts on region-wide racial equity, the cumulative impacts of how communities, cities, the region and the nation have grown have often adversely impacted people of color.
+Though the best course of action may not always be clear, Metro seeks to encourage a more intentional process for acknowledging and addressing these inequities in growth management decisions with the hopes that cities can help to develop best practices.

-Cities making residential expansion proposals should describe whether and how they have meaningfully engaged diverse communities in their city's planning processes (not exclusively for the urban reserve concept plan) and how that engagement has influenced plans and community outcomes.
-Cities should also describe whether and how they measure or track the distribution of benefits and burdens of plans and policies across populations (not exclusively for the urban reserve concept plan) and how that analysis has influenced plans and decisions.
+Cities making residential expansion proposals should describe whether any of the following social outcomes are worse for communities of color in their jurisdiction than their white counterparts: transportation, housing, jobs, and parks (for a more complete description of these outcomes, please reference the 2015 Equity Baseline Report).
+Cities should also describe how they meaningfully engage diverse communities in their planning processes (not exclusively for the urban reserve concept plan), how the identified disproportionate outcomes and engagement practices influence plans and community outcomes and how they measure or track the distribution of benefits and burdens of plans and policies across populations.